How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 Hiscox consistently came in as the most affordable option for small digital agencies, with quotes starting around $65 per month.
 Their online quoting process is straightforward, and they offer the ability to bundle cyber with general liability and professional liability for additional savings.

 The trade-off is that Hiscox policies tend to be simpler with fewer bells and whistles.
 Coverage limits max out at $5M, and you won't get the active monitoring or security tools that Coalition includes.
-For agencies under 10 employees who want solid, affordable coverage without complexity, Hiscox is an excellent choice.
+For agencies with fewer than 10 employees who want solid, affordable coverage without complexity, Hiscox is an excellent choice.

 Embroker: Best for Mid-Size Tech Agencies